-Main power and low voltage wiring may enter the unit through the side or through the roof curb.
+Main power and low voltage wiring may enter the unit through the condenser end of unit or through the roof curb.
 Install conduit connectors at the desired entrance locations.
 External connectors must be weatherproof.
 All holes in the unit base must be sealed (including those around conduit nuts) to prevent water leakage into building.
 All required conduit and fittings are to be field supplied.